hawkeye2013/programming-for-humans-v02/content/posts/html-for-humans/4-html-text-elements.md

 ## Starting Big - Headers

-The first set of elements we'll talk about are the header elements.
+The first set of elements we'll talk about are header elements.
 As you may imagine, these are the largest elements of the page.
 There are six levels of headers.
 From largest to smallest, these are `h1` - `h6`.
 Using the template we had from the last article, type the following between the `<body> </body>` tags.

 ```html
 <!DOCTYPE html>